cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 ## Overview

-CloudEvents is an open-source specification for describing data events.
-Such events are frequently used across many industry fields, but there are currently no standards on how to write those.
-Because of that, which is currently very different across different developers.
-This makes programmers have to develop new event handling logic for each event source and makes it hard for two systems to communicate with each other.
-CloudEvents seeks to dramatically simplify event declaration and delivery across services, platforms, and beyond.
+CloudEvents is a open-source specification designed to articulate data events.
+While these events are widely employed in various industries, the absence of standardized guidelines for their composition has led to significant divergence among developers.
+This lack of uniformity makes programmers create distinct event handling logic for each event source, impeding seamless communication between different systems.
+CloudEvents aims to streamline the process of declaring and delivering events, improving simplicity and interoperability across diverse services and platforms.

 ![CloudEvents Logo](images/cloudevents-logo.png)